sbabic/swupdate/doc/source/sw-description.rst

 A flag into swupdate.cfg (update-type-required, globals section) will force that "update-type" is mandatory, and SWU without the type set will be simply rejected.

+The flag reboot identifies if the update will be followed by a reboot or it is marked as "no rebootable".
+This can still be overwritten by the global attribute "reboot" in sw-description.

 Embedded Script
 ---------------